juicedata/juicefs/docs/en/faq.md

 See ["Read Cache in Client"](guide/cache_management.md#client-read-cache) for more information.

 ## Access Related Questions

-### When my update will be visible to other clients?

-All the metadata updates are immediately visible to all others.
-JuiceFS guarantees close-to-open consistency, see ["Consistency"](guide/cache_management.md#consistency) for more information.

-The new data written by `write()` will be buffered in kernel or client, visible to other processes on the same machine, not visible to other machines.

-Either call `fsync()`, `fdatasync()` or `close()` to force upload the data to the object storage and update the metadata, or after several seconds of automatic refresh, other clients can visit the updates.
-It is also the strategy adopted by the vast majority of distributed file systems.

-See ["Write Cache in Client"](guide/cache_management.md#writeback) for more information.

 ### What other ways JuiceFS supports access to data besides mount?